scalalandio/chimney/docs/docs/cookbook.md

     }
     ```

-However, Chimney is only able to do it when given a free rein.
+However, Chimney is only able to do it when given free rein.
 It checks
-if user provided an implicit, and if they did, it should be used instead.
+if the user provided an implicit, and if they did, it should be used instead.

 In case of the automatic derivation, it means that every single branching
 in the code - derivation for a field of a case class, or a subtype of a
 sealed hierarchy - will trigger a macro, which may or may not succeed
-and if it will succeed it will introduce an allocation.
+and if it succeeds it will introduce an allocation.

 When using `import io.scalaland.chimney.dsl._` this is countered by the usage of
 a `Transformer.AutoDerived` as a supertype of `Transformer` - automatic